-Prints a message in the Echo Area, sounds a beep, and exits to the top level of LispWorks, aborting the current operation.
-The argument string must be a string, which may contain formatting characters to be interpreted by format.
-As with editor:message, args can consist of arguments to be printed within the string.
+By default this prints a message in the Echo Area, sounds a beep, and exits to the top level of LispWorks, aborting the current operation.
+The argument string must be a string, which is interpreted as a control string by format.
+As with editor:message, args can consist of arguments to be processed within the control string.